Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ### Pact of the Instrument

-As a **:rsc-b: Bonus Action**{ .rsc }, you can conjure a *Pact Instrument* in your hand—a musical instrument of your choice with which you bond—or create a bond with a musical instrument you touch.
+As a **:rsc-b: Bonus Action**{.rsc}, you can conjure a *Pact Instrument* in your hand—a musical instrument of your choice with which you bond—or create a bond with a musical instrument you touch.
 Until the bond ends, it grants you the following benefits:

 **Bonus Damage**{.inl} When you use it to cast a Warlock spell with a Verbal component, or a spell that deals :dmg-thun: Thunder damage, you gain a bonus to one of the spell's damage rolls equal to 1d8.